top of page

 Q: What are some ways I can save money on my tree work?

-A: We understand that tree work can be pricey-- and we always do our best to give fair prices for our work, often offering discounts.
-We can sometimes offer discounts on work that can wait to be scheduled until the late fall/winter (our slowest season), clients who are very flexible about scheduling, jobs where we are given permission to leave logs or wood chips in a natural area/out of the way, or larger jobs where we are able to combine a lot of work together to maximize efficiency for our crew.
+A: We understand that tree work can be pricey(!) and we always do our best to give fair prices for our work, often offering discounts.
+We can sometimes offer discounts for: work that can wait to be scheduled until the late fall/winter (our slowest season), clients who are very flexible about scheduling, projects where we are given permission to leave logs or wood chips in a natural area/out of the way, or larger jobs where we are able to combine a lot of work together to maximize efficiency for our crews.

 A: In order to qualify for this discount, you must accept a quote during our busy season and defer scheduling the work until our slow season.
 We request that you are flexible with scheduling within the slow season, so that we can take advantage of lulls in business and unexpected openings in our schedule, in exchange for the discounted rate.
 This system helps us offer work security to all of our employees going into slower times of year, and takes some of the burden of scheduling off our office.
-Please do not wait until winter to accept a bid from many months earlier-- we will not be able to offer the winter discount in this case, and your quote will have expired (usually requiring a second visit to update the quote). *Please note that we will not be offering the winter discount again until summer 2023
+If accepting a bid from many months prior - we will likely not be able to offer the slow season discount, as the quote will likely have expired & necessitate updated notes & pricing.

 Q: Will you grind the stumps after removing my tree(s)?

-A: Unless specified otherwise, all stumps from trees that we remove are cut low but not removed.
+A: Unless specified otherwise, all stumps from removed trees will be left cut low - not removed.
 If stump grinding is desired, we can add this to your proposal.
-Stump grinding is often done on a separate day from the rest of the work, as it requires specialized equipment and does not require a full crew.
+Stump grinding is often scheduled on a separate day from the removal, as it necessitates specialized equipment and does not require a full crew.

 Q: Will there be spike wounds left in my trees?